 - 1. Ask if anyone needs medical attention. - 2.
 Call Khaki and report the situation and your location.
 Be sure to indicate whether medical is needed.
 Khaki will activate CIT, LE, and medical (if needed).
 A shift lead will then roll to your location.
-(Note: we no longer use the codes "Delta Victor" or "DV.") - 3.
-Stay with and care for the victim until help arrives.
+Note: If you believe that participants on scene might be freaked out by hearing you say "sexual assault" or "domestic violence," you can call it in as a "Sierra Alpha" (or "SA") or "Delta Victor" (or "DV"). - 3.
+Stay with and care for the victim until help arrives. - 4.
+Ask if the victim is comfortable telling you about their assailant.
+If they are, begin gathering information regarding the alleged perpetrator that the victim may have, such as their name (default and/or Playa), description (physical and clothing), current location and camp location.
+Do not ask the victim to tell their story, as that can be traumatizing and law enforcement wants to take that initial report.
+If the victim wants to tell their story, listen and take notes.